-As a result of the Acquisition of Tembec, the Company is currently evaluating its reportable segments.
-The Company has currently divided its operations into four reportable segments: High Purity Cellulose, Forest Products, Pulp & Paper and Corporate.
-See Note 1 - Nature of Operations and Basis of Presentation for a description of the operating business.
-The Corporate operations consist primarily of senior management, accounting, information systems, human resources, treasury, tax and legal administrative functions that provide support services to the operating business units.
-The Company does not currently allocate the cost of maintaining these support functions to its operating units.
+The Company has five reportable segments: High Purity Cellulose, Forest Products, Pulp, Paper and Corporate.
+See Note 1 - Nature of Operations and Basis of Presentation for a description of the operating businesses.
+The Corporate segment consists primarily of senior management, accounting, information systems, human resources, treasury, tax and legal administrative functions that provide support services to the operating business units.
+The Company does not allocate the cost of maintaining these support functions to its operating units.